Fear No Mort: Reception

-Since its release, Fear No Mort has been considered one of Rick and Morty's greatest episodes of all time (the following rankings are all relative to other Rick and Morty episodes).
+Since its release, Fear No Mort has been considered one of Rick and Mortys greatest episodes of all time (the following rankings are all relative to other Rick and Morty episodes).

-IMDB ranked Fear No Mort #5 on its list of highest rated episodes.

 Slashfilm ranked Fear No Mort #10 on its list of top 15 episodes.

 Ranker.com ranked Fear No Mort #13 on its list of most upvoted episodes.

 IGN ranked Fear No Mort #20 on its best episodes list.

-In combination with her other season 7 work That's Amorte, this episode's praise helped solidify Heather Anne Campbell as a top contributor to Rick and Morty.
+In combination with her other season 7 work "That's Amorte", this episode's praise helped solidify Heather Anne Campbell as a top contributor to Rick and Morty.